And greetings once again, music lovers and thrill seekers.

 But they're planning to evacuate, decamp, and move out of New Orleans.

-All right, Barack Obama.
+All right, Barack Obama, speech tomorrow night.

 Who knows what kind of mess he'll have to clean up after tonight?

-Because tonight what do you have?
+Because tonight, what do you have?

 Okay, so they're still fighting over that.

-There was a they at one time they want to do the roll call from the delegates' hotel rooms today to hide it, and then they they had another plan.
+There was a one time they want to do the roll call from the delegates' hotel rooms today to hide it.

-After the roll call comes Clinton.
+After the roll call comes Clinton, and after Clinton comes Biden.

 You better be prepared to stay up late because when Biden starts, you don't know when he's going to finish.